M\"obius structures, quasi-metrics, and completeness: Cauchy-sequences and completeness

 \end{proof}

-One might hope that an analogous statement for condition true holds.
+One might hope that an analogous statement for condition 2 holds.
 However, the following example illustrates that Lemma \ref{lem:AuxiliaryforCauchy} and \ref{lem:Conditionc} are the best that we can hope for.

 \begin{exam} Consider the circle, represented as $S^1 = \mathbb{R} \diagup 4\mathbb{Z}$.
 We will mostly use representatives in $[-2, 4]$ to represent points on the circle.
-Consider the space $X := S^1 \diagdown \{ [0] \}$ and define a map $d : X \times X \rightarrow [0,\infty)$ by
+Consider the space $Z := S^1 \diagdown \{ [0] \}$ and define a map $\rho : Z \times Z \rightarrow [0,\infty)$ by

 Notice the use of different representatives depending on the case.
-Geometrically, $(X,d)$ can be thought of as follows.
-Think of $X$ as a subset of the circle of circumference $4$ with the shortest path metric.
+Geometrically, $(Z,\rho)$ can be thought of as follows.
+Think of $Z$ as a subset of the circle of circumference $4$ with the shortest path metric.
 This circle can be embedded into $\mathbb{R}^2$ such that it is centered at the origin, i.e. it is the boundary of a disk centered at the origin.

 We can now consider the intersection of the circle with each quarter of $\mathbb{R}^2$.
-We call them the 'upper-right', 'upper-left', 'lower-left', 'lower-right' segment of $S^1$, based on their position in the standard coordinate system of $\mathbb{R}^2$.
+We call them the `upper-right', `upper-left', `lower-left', `lower-right' segment of $S^1$, based on their position in the standard coordinate system of $\mathbb{R}^2$.

-The distance $d(x,y)$ between two points $x,y$ is now defined to be the same as on $S^1$ if $x,y$ lie on the same segment of $S^1$ or if they lie on segments that are neighbours of each other.
-If $x,y$ lie on segments of $S^1$ that lie opposite to each other, then $d(x,y)$ is exactly twice the length of the path from $x$ to $y$ that passes through the point $(0,-1)$.\\
+The distance $\rho(x,y)$ between two points $x,y$ is now defined to be the same as on $S^1$ if $x,y$ lie on the same segment of $S^1$ or if they lie on segments that are neighbours of each other.
+If $x,y$ lie on segments of $S^1$ that lie opposite to each other, then $\rho(x,y)$ is exactly twice the length of the path from $x$ to $y$ that passes through the point $(0,-1)$.\\

-It is not very hard to see that $d$ is a $12$-quasi-metric.
-Thus, we get a generalized M\"obius space $(X, M_d)$ which satisfies the (corner)-condition.
-Consider now the following sequence in $X$:
+A straightforward computation with several case-distinctions shows that $\rho$ is a $12$-quasi-metric.
+Thus, we get a strong M\"obius space $(Z, M_\rho)$.
+Consider now the following sequence in $Z$:

-One can show that there is a good pair for $(x_n)_n$ that satisfies convergence condition 3), but not convergence condition 2).
-Furthermore, one can even find another good pair for $(x_n)_n$ that satisfies both convergence condition 2) and 3).
+One can show that there is a good pair for $(x_n)_n$ that satisfies condition 3, but not condition 2.
+Furthermore, one can even find another good pair for $(x_n)_n$ that satisfies both conditions 2 and 3.
+Specifically, choose $y = 1.5$, $z = -1.5$ for the first case and $y = 1.5$, $z = 1.6$ for the second case.